 Nicotine patches are OK for use by most people with stable heart or blood circulation problems.
 But, the unhealthy cholesterol levels (lower HDL level) caused by smoking do not get better until the nicotine patch is stopped.

 Nicotine replacement may not be completely safe in pregnant women.
 The unborn children of women who use the patch may have a faster heart rate.

 Keep all nicotine products away from children.
-Nicotine is a poison.
+Nicotine is a poison for children.

 - The concern is greater for small children.

-- Call the doctor or a poison control center right away if a child has been exposed to a nicotine replacement product, even for a short time.
+- Call the provider or a poison control center right away if a child has been exposed to a nicotine replacement product, even for a short time.

 US Food and Drug Administration website.
 Want to quit smoking?
 FDA-approved products can help.

 Reviewed by: Jacob Berman, MD, MPH, Clinical Assistant Professor of Medicine, Division of General Internal Medicine, University of Washington School of Medicine, Seattle, WA.
 Also reviewed by David C. Dugdale, MD, Medical Director, Brenda Conaway, Editorial Director, and the A.D.A.M.
 Editorial team.